 Writing answers to subjective questions is an art.
 So before you jump into writing the answer, plan it in your head first.
 A well-planned and structured answer will ensure all the necessary information is included.
 Practice writing your answers strategically and to the point.
 You can highlight the important keywords or underline important words to attract the attention of the examiner.
 Wherever asked, draw the diagram and label it well.
 Additionally, practicing writing skills also helps memorize the concepts and builds confidence levels.

 Practice Multiple Choice Questions (MCQs)

-With a change in pattern, this year the question papers will have more number of objective type questions under the category of very short answer type questions.
-Although the number of multiple choice objective questions may vary from one subject to another, the MCQs will push students to study each and every topic in detail.
-These questions may test analytical skills and reasoning abilities of students which would demand clear understanding of the concepts given in the NCERT textbook.
+With a change in pattern, this year the question papers will have more objective type questions under the category of very short answer type questions.
+Although the number of multiple-choice objective questions may vary from one subject to another, the MCQs will push students to study each and every topic in detail.
+These questions may test the analytical skills and reasoning abilities of students which would demand a clear understanding of the concepts given in the NCERT textbook.
 To answer such questions with accuracy, you need a good practice of MCQs that will certainly keep you ahead and may act as a time saver as well.

 Adhere to the Word Limit

 As you are well aware, there is a word-limit well prescribed for different types of questions such as, Very Short Answer (VSA), Short Answer (SA), Long Answer (LA) etc. Pay heed to that and never go beyond the prescribed words.
 Keep your answers compact and concise by following the word limit.
 Include only relevant information while answering the questions.
 If you think your answer will not suffice in the decided word limit, break it into points and you are sorted.